CSIRO-enviro-informatics/LODE/INSTALL.md

 # add in         <user username="admin" password="{TOMCAT_ADMIN_PWD}" roles="manager-gui,admin-gui"/>
 sudo service tomcat8 restart

+### Install Apache Maven
+sudo apt-get install maven
+`mvn -version`  check to see if java home is pointing to jdk

+### Install JDK
+'javac -version' check if java compiler is installed
+if not, then..
+sudo apt install openjdk-1.9~
+sudo nano /etc/environment
+Declare the JAVA_HOME path and append to PATH

 #### install the LODE application in Tomcat
 sudo cp ~/lode/lode.war /var/lib/tomcat8/webapps/